-Lauren Marie Nitka is a local Milwaukee Artist finishing her Bachelor’s Degree in Art Education and Elementary Education at Wisconsin Lutheran College, with supplemental art course work from Mount Mary University and University of Milwaukee Wisconsin.
-Highlighted course work that has been a primary inspiration for current works includes Urban Sketchbook: Psychogeography, Advanced Portraiture Drawing, Interior Architectural Rendering, Western Art History ancient to modern, and Asian Art and Architecture History with an emphasis on Chinese art.
-Her art style consists of a collage of inspiration, from the drifting method of Psychogeography for inspiration from her city, to the portraiture tradition of Frida Kahlo and Art Nouveau artists.
-As a future educator herself, Lauren believes art is not an isolated discipline but a collective conscience that is built on culture and therefore values an intense study of Art History along with Studio Art in her future classroom.
+Lauren Marie Nitka is a Milwaukee Metro based fine artist, working out of her studio in the Historic Third Ward and in her hometown of Greendale, Wisconsin.
+She attended Wisconsin Lutheran College, and received her Bachelor’s Degree in both Art Education and Elementary Education.
+Highlighted coursework that has been a primary inspiration for current works includes Urban Sketchbook: Psychogeography, Interior Architectural Rendering, Western Art History ancient to modern, and Asian Art and Architecture History with an emphasis on Chinese art.
+As an art educator herself, Lauren believes art is not an isolated discipline but a collective conscious that is built on culture and therefore values an intense study of Art History along with Studio Art in her classroom.

 In my work, I seek to explore the psycho-geography of the metropolitan area that I live in through painting (acrylic & oil) and drawings (primarily in inks) of cityscapes.
 Psycho-geography is about the relationship between our environment (including architecture, street flow, limitations) and our response to it, such as emotion or culture.
 Through this lens, I want to further understand how a person is a product of their environment, which I dictate in my piece “Cityscape Portrait” (ink & oil pastel).
 The buildings are both behind the face and also coming out of the shadows, shaping the person’s past memories and current identity.
 This piece led the way for further exploration, as a manifesto of sorts.